Longwater1234/WedemyServer/README.md

 2. CREATE new database called `wedemy` or whatever you like.
 3. Replace the values of `DB_HOST` `DB_USERNAME` and `DB_PASSWORD` inside _application.yml_ to match your database.
 4. If everything is set, you may now launch the SpringBoot app for Hibernate to auto-generate all tables and indexes.
-5. You may decide to IMPORT file [wedemy.sql](src/main/resources/wedemy.sql) into your db.
+5. Now you can finally IMPORT file [wedemy.sql](src/main/resources/wedemy.sql) with sample data into your db.
 6. To maintain consistent time-zone (UTC) with your Java app, ensure your MySQL connection URL has parameter `connectionTimeZone=UTC`.
 See example below.
 For custom @Query's, use UTC_TIMESTAMP() or UTC_DATE()
    ```properties